Teignmouth: Buildings

 In 1894, there were 26 public houses in Teignmouth.
 Pubs today include the Blue Anchor Inn on Teign Street and the Devon Arms on Northumberland Place.

 The River Beach is home to a varied selection of seasonal and permanent beach huts, one of which (now removed to the town's museum) was a Georgian bathing machine, minus wheels.
-These huts have enjoyed the boom in popularity of such properties in recent years and now change hands for figures approaching £100,000.
+These huts have enjoyed the boom in popularity of such properties in recent years and now change hands for figures upwards of £100,000.

 Teignmouth and Shaldon museum was completed in 2011.
 It comprises an architecturally iconic extension of the existing 18th century museum building, with new roof terrace looking over the town, glass tower and community facility.
 Some of the exhibits include a restored bathing machine; artefacts from the Church Rock wreck, such as cannons; exhibits from the nearby Haldon aerodrome, plus film footage including The Beatles' visit to the town and the 2009 homecoming concerts by Muse.
 The new build cost almost £1.1m; it was enabled by a major community fund-raising effort, in combination with Lottery and UK government funding and other sources, such as local grant funders and Devon County Council.
 The Church Rock wreck was found when a Zuanne Alberghetti cannon was located on the site of a 16th-century wreck, followed by further discoveries.

 The town's newest public building is the Pavilions Teignmouth, a community arts and enterprise centre on the Den, opened in April 2016.